 Installation of Ōamaru Stone veneers

-For a list of Stonemasons and Block Layers experienced at installing Ōamaru Stone, see our Installers page.
+For a list of Stonemasons and Block Layers with experience in installing Ōamaru Stone, please visit our Installers page.

-Specifications for handling and laying other than set out below, shall comply with relevant building bylaws.
+Specifications for handling and laying, beyond what is detailed here, should comply with relevant building bylaws.

-Ōamaru Stone limestone is a natural material, not a manufactured article and its performance as a building material has been proven over the past 100 years.
+Ōamaru Stone limestone is a natural material, not a manufactured product, with a proven performance record as a building material spanning over 100 years.

-When quarried, the limestone has a natural moisture content.
-While the large quarry blocks sit in stacks, the stone dries and hardens.
+When quarried, the limestone contains natural moisture.
+As the large quarry blocks are stacked, the stone gradually dries and hardens.

-When milling of the limestone has been completed, it is placed on timber pallets (up to 1.60 tonne of limestone).
-These pallets have the top covered when they leave the quarry but are not usually wrapped; to allow air movement around the stone and the dispersion and evaporation of water.
+After the limestone is milled, it is placed on timber pallets (up to 1.60 tonnes of limestone per pallet).
+These pallets are covered on top when they leave the quarry but are generally not fully wrapped, allowing airflow around the stone for the evaporation and dispersal of moisture.

-If the limestone has been shrink wrapped for transportation, the wrapping should be removed immediately once the stone is placed on site.
-It is important to remember that as the stone dries it becomes harder.
-If Ōamaru Stone is not sufficiently hardened, it can be damaged more easily.
+If the limestone has been shrink-wrapped for transport, the wrapping should be removed as soon as the stone is placed on site.
+As the stone continues to dry, it hardens, making it more resistant to damage.
+If Ōamaru Stone is not sufficiently hardened, it is more susceptible to damage.

-On site, pallets should be stacked clear of mud and have any shrink wrap removed.
-This will allow for side ventilation to continue the drying process.
-The top covering of the pallets can remain in place to stop weather penetration.
+On-site, pallets should be stacked clear of mud, with any shrink-wrap removed to enable side ventilation and continue the drying process.
+The top covering of the pallets can remain to protect against weather exposure.

-On all foundations, whether concrete or filled concrete block, three coats of D.P.C. such as Mulseal, shall be applied to the top to form a damp proof cover prior to the laying of the first course of stone.
-This is essential to prevent any dampness rising into the stone.
+For all foundations, whether concrete or filled concrete block, apply three coats of D.P.C. (such as Mulseal) to the top of the foundation to create a damp-proof barrier before laying the first course of stone.
+This step is essential to prevent rising damp from entering the stone.

 Mortar mix